-Management's expects that the Group's operations, will gradually recover and that COVID-19 would not cause significant risks and uncertainties to their businesses in future.
+The Group's operations have gradually recovered from 2021, with further recovery expected in 2022 and following years.
+Therefore, management expects that COVID-19 would not cause significant risks and uncertainties to the Group's businesses in future.
 Directors have prepared cash flow forecasts for a period of at least 12 months from the date of approval of these financial statements, which indicate that, taking account of reasonably possible downsides, the Group will have sufficient funds to meet its liabilities as they fall due for that period (see note 2 (b)).